SMWlDreams/MineSweeperJE/README.md

 Using a preset hash and seed will no longer cause the board to be generated twice causing the board to overflow downward and the game to become unplayable.

 Loading a game using the set seed parameter will no longer disable the restart function.

+###Known Bugs

+Application will consider the settings configuration file invalid if the version number is not correct.
+A workaround for this will be released in the next update.

+Some monitor resolutions display the GUI at an incorrect size causing the tiles to not line up.
+A fix is currently being worked on although this may take some time.